About Me: The Path from Actor to Intuitive Healer

 Knowing the lineages and experiences that inform your foundation, as well as the journeys, knowledge, and stories alive in your present being, reveals more of who you are.
 You are shaped by and also more than these things: where you come from, what has been done to you, what you have lost, where you have gone, what you have done, and what you have gained.
-You are a living embodiment of your unique and creative responses to all of these things.
+Who you are is a living embodiment of your unique and creative responses to all of these things.

 You get to choose what guides your life.

-I am a white person who was grown with the lands of the East Coast – the unceded lands of the Pennacook, the Abénaquis, and the Wabanaki Confedaracy, as well as the Munsee Lenape and the Wappinger.
+My roots grew me as a white person supported by the lands of the East Coast – the unceded lands of the Pennacook, the Abénaquis, and the Wabanaki Confederacy, as well as the Munsee Lenape and the Wappinger.

 Though I was raised without a strong connection to my ancestry, I hold the lineages of Irish, French-Canadian, and Blackfeet descent within me and through my ancestors.
 These legacies, mixed with my white identity and privilege, have shaped and formed my identity in ever-evolving ways.

-I am from a mixed class background, with the experiences of poverty mixed with lower middle class values informing my upbringing.
-I grew up speaking one language, American English, and both sides of my family had already lived in the colonized lands of the US for a few generations.
+I am from a mixed class background, with the experiences of poverty mixed with lower-middle-class values informing my upbringing.
+My family raised me to speak one language, American English, and both sides of my family had already lived in the colonized lands of the US for a few generations.
 I come from a generational military legacy, though was not raised with any active duty family members.
 I was raised with a bit of Catholic, a bit of Buddhist belief systems.
 My upbringing was very heteronormative.

-I currently live and offer healing services in Northern, CA on the unceded lands of the Ohlone people.
+My wings brought me to live and offer intuitive healing services in the SF Bay Area, CA on the unceded lands of the Ohlone people.
 I am queer, genderfluid, and non-binary.
-I use the pronouns they and she interchangeably.
+My pronouns are they and she interchangeably.
 I am an empath, a highly sensitive person, and an intuitive.
 My life is rooted in the practice of Earth Based spirituality, and I believe healing ourselves is intrinsically connected with healing the Earth.